Logiqx/wca-ipy/WCA Proposal.md

 ​	e.g. *"Do you wish to have your name and results shown in the senior rankings, age 30 upwards?
 Yes / No"*

 Note: It is important for existing members and new members to be asked for their consent and it should be easy to withdraw consent at a later date.
-This could be done from within the "Privacy Policy" page and / or the "Preferences" tab of "Edit Profile".
+This could be done from within the "Privacy Policy" page and / or the "Preferences" tab of the "Edit profile" page.
 Some existing WCA members may have signed a privacy policy which allows the default to be assumed as "yes" whereas some members will have to start with a default of "no".

 For the sake of simplicity, providing consent will apply to all competition results; past, present and future.